chowmean/Web-scrapping-tools/readme.md

 #Web scrapping tools
 Various tool to extract data from web pages.

-Programs listed:
+Programs listed:<br>
-1. ReadHTML.py : Read different tags of html page using beatifulsoup
+1. ReadHTML.py : Read different tags of html page using beatifulsoup.<br>
-2. crawler.py  : Simple crawler to list all the link associated with the page
+2. crawler.py  : Simple crawler to list all the link associated with the page.<br>
-3. reefeedreader.py : Program to read rss feeds and store in a file.
+3. reefeedreader.py : Program to read rss feeds and store in a file.<br>

 Please do install following libraries for using the codes.